volodymyrhudyma/blog/content/blog/the-right-way-of-logging-with-console-api-in-javascript.md

 ![Console.trace output](/img/screenshot-2020-11-11-at-15.00.01.png "Console.trace output")

-## console.table(data \[, columns])
+## Log a Table

+Syntax: `console.table(data [, columns])`

-Outputs a table to the console.
+Output: Table to the console.

-The first argument is **required** and should be either Object or Array, the second one is optional and should be an Array of column names that should be included to the log.
+The first argument is **required** and should be either Object or Array, the second argument is optional and should be an Array of column names to be included in the log.

-Each column can be sorted by clicking on its label.
+Each column can be sorted by clicking on its name.

 #### Array of Primitive values